 About 150 people every year are bitten by rattlesnakes in Arizona, and rattlesnakes found in Arizona can be lethal.
-You are most likely to meet up with a rattlesnake on a summer evening after the sun has gone down, or during the warm days of the spring, winter and fall.
+You are most likely to meet up with a rattlesnake on a summer evening after the sun has gone down or during the warm days of the spring, winter and fall.

 There are 17 types of rattlesnakes in Arizona.
 The most common is the Western Diamondback rattlesnake.
 (Crotalus atrox).
 This snake reaches the largest size of any of the Arizona rattlesnakes, and most bites are attributed to this species.
-They can grow to over five feet in length, but it is rare to see one that large that is not in captivity.
-Not quite as common, but definitely important to avoid, is the Mohave rattlesnake (Crotalus scutulatus.
+They can grow to more than 5 feet long, but it is rare to see one that large that is not in captivity.
+Not quite as common, but definitely important to avoid, is the Mohave rattlesnake (Crotalus scutulatus).
 The venom can affect the brain or spinal cord.
-The Mohave is usually very green in color and has wide, light bands at the base of the tail.
+The Mohave is usually green in color and has wide, light bands at the base of the tail.
 If you can see the bands at the base of the snake's tail, you are way too close.

 Rattlesnakes have two retractable fangs that quickly spring into action when they are attacking their prey.
-Typical prey includes birds, rodents, rabbits, lizards and amphibians.
-Generally, they will attack humans only when their territory has been encroached upon, or when they have been provoked.
+Typical prey includes birds, rodents, rabbits, lizards, and amphibians.
+Generally, they will attack humans only when their territory has been encroached upon or when they have been provoked.